Defining Creativity and Innovation

 4. Conceptual Age (creators and empathizers)

-Pink argues that left-brain linear, analytical computer-like thinking are being replaced by right-brain empathy, inventiveness, and understanding as skills most needed by business.
-In other words, creativity gives you a competitive advantage by adding value to your service or product, and differentiating your business from the competition.
-Without creativity, you are doomed to compete in commodity hell!
+Pink argues that left-brain linear, analytical computer-like thinking is being replaced by right-brain empathy, inventiveness, and understanding as skills most needed by business.
+In other words, creativity gives you a competitive advantage by adding value to your service or product and differentiating your business from the competition.

 Creativity is the Most Crucial Factor for Future Success